na-na-hi/renget/archive/lcg_resources.md

 ## Changelog
 9/22-23/23: Created then pulled an all-nighter to finish V.1 9/24/23: Fixing minor errors and ordering of some links, added the Korean Zena cat archive - added link to uptie 3 character stories
+9/25/23: Temporarily removed every MEGA link, I'm going to make local archives of every MEGA and re add them in a day or so.
+I'm going to make web and maybe local archives of everything else too, eventually.
+MEGA links are just naturally at risk to mass reporting so I need to archive them first.